 Colorado’s Recent Sexting Law

-Lawmakers recently gathered to discuss a motion that would lessen the punishments for minors involved with sexting.
+Lawmakers recently gathered to discuss a motion that would lessen the punishments for minors involved in sexting.
 Up until this point, Colorado state law dictated that anyone possessing a nude photo of someone under the age of 18 on their phone could be charged with felony child exploitation.
-This was a response to scandal in Canon City in 2015 that involved more than 100 high school students with sexually explicit photos of other teens.
+This was a response to a scandal in Canon City in 2015 that involved more than 100 high school students with sexually explicit photos of other teens.

 Because sexting is quite common among adolescents, legislators were interested in altering the law so that teens involved in sexting could avoid ending up with felony charges and having to register as a sex offender.
 This new measure created several new crimes for those under the age of 18 convicted of sexting and saved the worst penalties for cases where the sexual advances were not consensual, reaching a compromise that makes more sense in the cases of teen sexting.

 Breakdown of CO’s New Teen Sexting Law

 As of early 2017, under the new teen sexting law, House Bill 1302, it is considered a crime to distribute explicitly sexual images without the depicted juvenile’s consent.
 If the person sharing the image were under 18, it would classify as a misdemeanor.
 The maximum penalty for a misdemeanor under Colorado’s Unlawful Sexual Contact code would be two years in jail.

 For those at least 14 years of age possessing a nude photo of another juvenile who is within 4 years of the offender’s age, against the victim’s permission, would be committing a petty offense.

 In the event that the sexual solicitations were NOT consensual and strayed into definitions of juvenile harassment and bullying, the charges still lean to the serious side, with up to 12 years in prison and lifetime sex-offender registration requirements, depending on the judge’s discretion and how egregious the offense was considered.